What is a Special Needs Trust?

 1. Third-party special needs trust

 A third-party special needs trust is created and funded by an individual who is not the beneficiary.
 It is funded with assets from a third party.
 Federal law requires that such types of trusts be created by a guardian, parent, grandparent, or the court.
-The resources of the individual with a disability are transferred to the trust.
+The resources are transferred to the trust for the benefit of the individual with the disability.

 2. Self-settled special needs trust

-In a self-settled special needs trust, assets are left directly in the hands of beneficiaries, which they use to reimburse the trust to fund their long-term needs.
+In a self-settled special needs trust, assets are contributed by the beneficiaries, which are used to fund their long-term needs.
 An example is when a beneficiary benefits from a personal injury settlement while funding the trust.